hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/221_ramakrishna.md

 moral abhorrence of prostitutes".
 To this the Professor's rejoinder is very very sweet indeed: he says that in this charge Ramakrishna "does not stand quite alone among the founders of religion! " Ah!
-How sweet are these words — they remind one of the prostitute Ambâpâli, the object of Lord Buddha's divine grace, and of the Samaritan woman who won the grace of the Lord Jesus Christ.
+How sweet are these words — they remind one of the prostitute Ambāpāli, the object of Lord Buddha's divine grace, and of the Samaritan woman who won the grace of the Lord Jesus Christ.